gosnmp/gosnmp/README.md

 GoSNMP is an SNMP client library written fully in Go.
-Currently it supports GetRequest, GetNext, GetBulk, Walk (beta, see below), and SetRequest (beta, see below).
+Currently it provides GetRequest, GetNext, GetBulk, Walk (beta, see below), and SetRequest (beta, see below).
+It supports IPv4 and IPv6.

 About
 -----